Sciance-Inc/core.dashboards_store/README.md

 # cssXX.data.tbe/project.yml
 models:
   tbe:
-    shared:
     interfaces:  # Active the geobus source
         <name of your interface>:
           +enabled: True
 ```

 **How to enable an interface if you are a black cat !**